dansand/ResChapter/content/numpy.md

 Before we put together our analysis, recall that our `data` array contains the daily closing price for the Nasdaq Composite Index, and that we are interested in the overall frequency with which today's closing price _change_ follows yesterday's.

-The following line code combines all the Python/Numpy skills we have developed.
+The following line code combines all the Python / Numpy skills we have developed.
 Running this code will return a Numpy array which will have one of two values: `True` if one day's price (`data[1:]`) is greater than the previous day's price `data[:-1]`; otherwise `False`.
 These True and False values are assigned to the new array which we have called `follow`.

 ```python
 follow = data[:-1] < data[1:]